 On the defendant insurer’s appeal, the appellate court upheld much of the damages award and found that the trial court had misapplied Louisiana’s insurance bad faith statutes and the insurer owed even more than awarded by the trial court.
 According to the court, the trial court had improperly calculated statutory penalties by applying an amended statute that went into effect after the plaintiff provided the defendant with proof of loss.
-Under the older statutory schem in effect at the time of proof of loss, the insurer was liable for a penalty equal to twice the damage award, which came out to be $1.3 million — nearly four times the statutory penalty awarded by the trial court.
+Under the older statutory scheme in effect at the time of proof of loss, the insurer was liable for a penalty equal to twice the damage award, which came out to be $1.3 million — nearly four times the statutory penalty awarded by the trial court.
 However, the appellate court also reversed an award of attorneys fees, finding that they were not available under the older statutory scheme.

 Click here to read a copy of the appellate court’s decision.